huaminghuangtw/Evergreen-Notes/Permanent-Notes/readers-are-leaders.md

 ---

-* One sign you haven't done enough reading is if you find yourself agreeing with whatever book you read last.
-At first, it's easy to be swayed by any reasonable argument.
-Once you've read a lot, you can see that even the best arguments have limitations.
+* One sign you haven’t done enough reading is if you find yourself agreeing with whatever book you read last.
+At first, it’s easy to be swayed by any reasonable argument.
+Once you’ve read a lot, you can see that even the best arguments have limitations.
 * Reading is a conversation.
 All books talk.
 But a good book listens as well.
 * Reading without [taking notes](note-taking.md) is [useless](https://x.com/neuranne/status/1261991953593401346).
-* It's important to read unconventional books as well, not just New York Times Best Sellers.
+* It’s important to read unconventional books as well, not just New York Times Best Sellers.
 * Keep in mind that whenever you pick up a good book to read, you are taking an extensive journey into the mind of the author — You have immediate access to the greatest minds of the past and present, and can absorb decades of their toiling research and experience in just a matter of hours/days/weeks!
 	* The amount of value you can get from a book is astronomical.
-You've got years, if not decades, of someone's research compiled down into something that will only take you a few hours to read.
+You’ve got years, if not decades, of someone’s research compiled down into something that will only take you a few hours to read.
 * [The purpose of reading a book isn’t to retain information, it’s to refine your worldview just a little bit with each one.](https://x.com/anuatluru/status/1742196321178513782)
 * Book readers tend to live longer than non-book readers. [@bavishiChapterDayAssociation2016] suggests that reading books may not only enrich the mind but also extend life—giving readers more time to enjoy them.
 * [To judge a book, open to a random page in the middle and see how you like it.
 I recommend page 87.
 Close enough to the beginning that it’s still written for a beginner, but deep enough that you’re well past the introduction.](https://perell.com/note/28-pieces-of-life-advice/)